dnorum/orangutan/readme.txt

 	> source('kmeans.R')
 and follow the instructions from the script's source at http://www.mattpeeples.net/kmeans.html.
-Note that depending on the number of
+	Note that depending on the number of books you have in your library (and if you're using this then that number has probably winked coquettishly at five digits) and the speed of your computer the R script may take... some time to run, especially if the sizes of books in your library vary widely.
+	The summary histograms can help with selecting a reasonable number of clustering solutions to attempt.
 4) Run ./cluster_shelving2.sh.
 It will load the clusters into the database and add them back to the original records loaded from LibraryThing, then output a set of by-cluster summaries and plots.